Plastic Surgery Perfection vs. Proportion: How To Achieve The Ideal Look For You

 In 2016, Amber Heard's face was found to be 91.85 percent accurate to the elusive Golden Ratio, followed closely by Kim Kardashian and Kate Moss.
 But taking any one of their features and putting them onto someone else's body wouldn't necessarily yield a desirable result.

-“The key to facial beauty is proportions, not just particular features," says Nashville-based plastic surgeon Jacob Unger, MD.
+“The key to facial beauty is proportions, not just particular features," says Nashville-based board certified plastic surgeon Jacob Unger, MD.
 "This means beauty is actually found in how various features relate and interact with one another on someone’s face.
 It's why big features like the eyes or cheekbones of Angelina Jolie work very well on her face, but would not on others.”

 Speaking of Jolie, her plush pout is a case study in proportion.
 According to a study in JAMA Facial Plastic Surgery, one-third of the fullness should be on the top lip and two-thirds on the bottom lip-chin area.